Merzasphor/MWSE/docs/source/types/tes3gameFile.md

 ### `masters`

+*Read-only*.
 An array-style table of the tes3gameFiles that this is dependent upon.

 **Returns**: